How to Store Microgreens to Maximize Shelf Life

 Air Flow Between the Microgreens

-It’s best to have a little space between the microgreen stems and leaves.
+Having a little space between the microgreen stems and leaves is best.
 Even if there is a cover or lid over the container, there will be airflow from convection currents.

 All this means is that we don’t want to pack microgreens tightly in any container.